2018 Laver Cup: Player selection

 On 19 March 2018, Roger Federer for Team Europe and Nick Kyrgios for Team World were the first players to confirm their participation.

 On 28 June 2018, Novak Djokovic and Juan Martín del Potro committed to this event, as well as Kevin Anderson, John Isner and Diego Schwartzman on 26 July 2018.

 On 13 August 2018, Alexander Zverev, Grigor Dimitrov and David Goffin announced their participation for Team Europe.
 As their final picks, the team captains Björn Borg and John McEnroe chose Kyle Edmund and Jack Sock, respectively.
 As in 2017, del Potro withdrew shortly before the tournament started and was replaced by Frances Tiafoe.

 Prize money

-The total prize money for 2018 Laver Cup is set at $2,250,000 for all 12 participating players.
+The total prize money for the 2018 Laver Cup was $2,250,000 for all 12 participating players.

-Each winning team member will pocket $250,000, which marks no increase in prize money compared to 2017.
+Each winning team member earned $250,000, which marks no increase in prize money compared to 2017.

-Whereas, each of the losing team members will earn $125,000 each.
+Whereas, each of the losing team members earned $125,000 each.